 UBER accounts from Europe and North America also work in Singapore.
 The best part is, you won’t need a SIM card to hail a car.
 While UBER is the main stay of ride-sharing in North America and Europe, GRAB is the most popular in Southeast Asia, this means more cars and less waiting time.
 GRAB features all the same amenities as UBER but also includes different types of vehicle options, from luxury sedans, to busses.

-Singapore is easy, cheap and convenient to get around.
+Singapore transport system is easy, cheap and convenient.
 In addition, you’re spoiled for choice on how to get there.
 Essentially the question will depend on whether you are looking for the easiest way to get from point A to point B; or if you’re looking to travel in style for an extra buck or two (with all the luxury upgrades from Mercedes Benz taxi cabs to reclining bus seats on city busses).
 Also, this being Asia, taxis cab drivers do not expect or require a tip!
 Cheers, and happy travels.

 And for more tips about the Lion City, feel free to also check these articles: Singapore Travel Blog.